 Christopher Benson:

-I work in concentrated bursts of three or four months at a clip with breaks in between to write and do book work.
-I work pretty fast and only for about 4 hours in a session, but then the sessions get longer as a painting progresses so that towards the end, I’ll find myself putting in anywhere from eight to ten hours.
+I’ve never been a strict nine-to-five, standing at the easel worker.
+I put in eight to ten hours a day doing all sorts of related things, and I do that at least six days a week, if not more.
+But I actually paint — with a brush in hand — in concentrated bursts of three or four months at a clip with breaks in between to write and do book work.
+When I’m in one of those periods, I work pretty fast and only for about four or five hours in a session, but then the sessions get longer as a painting progresses so that towards the end, I’ll find myself putting in anywhere from ten to twelve hours.

 LG: What do you think about color and tonality with regard to light and space in your landscapes and interiors?
 Would you say that you are likely to think about the tonal orchestration of a painting before color?